codingMustache/codingMustache/README.md

 ## Joke of the Day

-Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+What is a centipedes's favorite Beatle song?
+I want to hold your hand, hand, hand, hand...

 ## Daily Trivia

-What does GHz stand for?
+What was the first commerically available computer processor?
- 1. Gigahetz
+ 1. TMS 1000
- 2. Gigahertz
+ 2. AMD AM386
- 3. Gigahotz
+ 3. Intel 4004
- 4. Gigahatz
+ 4. Intel 486SX

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  Intel 4004
 </details>